StenDoipanni/StenDoipanni/README.md

 I'm a PhD student in Digital Humanities and Digital Knowledge at University of Bologna. </br>
 My main research interests are **cognitive semantics**, **knowledge representation** and **frame semantics**. </br>
 The main focus of my research is on the transposition of theories of moral and cultural values into formal semantics, with an approach based on frame semantics and embodied cognition. </br>
-I work on these issues because, as an ultimate goal, I envision a more ethical, free, accessible, and equal AI.  </br>
+I work on these issues because, as an ultimate goal, I envision a more ethical, open, accessible, and equal AI.  </br>

 -----------------------------------